nboogie3000/task-stranding/README.md

 > Death Stranding-inspired in-game order management overlay

 A lightweight, holographic task manager designed to float over games as a browser overlay.
-Tracks quests, side missions, resource goals and more with Scrum-style priority levels.
+Tracks quests, side missions, resource goals and more by assigning priority levels and categorizing your tasks.

 ---